 Types of Internal Audit

-The internal audit could be of various types and it could have diverse function relating to the same.
-Few examples of the same are financial or control audit, compliance audit, integrated audit, special investigation related audit, information system audit, follow up audit, and construction audit, etc. Out of those primarily used audits are Financial audit, compliance audit, operational audit, and information system audit, etc.
+It comes in various types and it could have diverse functions relating to the same.
+A few examples of the same are financial or control audits, compliance audits, integrated audits, special investigation related audits, information system audits, follow-up audits, construction audits, etc. Out of those primarily used audits are Financial audits, compliance audits, operational audits, information system audits, etc.

 Internal Audit Report

-The internal audit report is prepared by the internal auditor and it is a document that specifies the formal result of the audit. the report is used by the internal auditor to show and reflect the area of examination, highlighting the positives, negatives, and the conclusion of the issues investigated.
+It is prepared by an internal auditor and it is a document that specifies the formal result of the audit. the report is used by the internal auditor to show and reflect the area of examination, highlighting the positives, negatives, and the conclusion of the issues investigated.
 The report is presented to the management of the company so that the management knows what is going well and what is there which requires more improvement.
-The internal audit report includes criteria, condition, cause, consequences, and any corrective actions which should be implemented or changed.
+An internal audit report includes criteria, conditions, causes, consequences, and any corrective actions which should be implemented or changed.
 It also offers an insight into the working of the organization’s culture, procedures, policies, board, and management oversight so that the operating efficiency and effectiveness are taken into consideration.
-It also includes risk mitigation policies and the status of compliance with relevant laws and regulation.
+It also includes risk mitigation policies and the status of compliance with relevant laws and regulations.

-There are various advantages of the internal audit.
-A few of the prominent ones are described below:
+There are various advantages and disadvantages, a few of the prominent ones are described below:

-- The internal audit helps in making the decision of the management more effective as it provides the ground level report of the operation and helps in getting the issues managed effectively.
+- It helps in making the decision of the management more effective as it provides the ground level report of the operation and helps in getting the issues managed effectively.

-- Due to the continuous nature of the internal audit, the employees at various levels tend to avoid making mistakes or commit fraud.
-It helps the business environment to handle the operations effectively and in a riskless manner.
+- Due to the continuous nature of the internal audit, the employees at various levels tend to avoid making mistakes or committing fraud.
+It helps the business environment to handle operations effectively and in a riskless manner.

-- The internal audit also helps in keeping the optimization of the resources.
-The internal audit helps in finding out the issues consistently.
+- It also helps in keeping the optimization of the resources.
+Internal audit helps in finding out the issues consistently.
 And, the same is being reported to the management on a consistent basis.
 So, the issues are resolved and shortcomings are looked after.
-In this manner, the resources are used on an optimum level.
+In this manner, the resources are used at an optimum level.

-Though the internal audit has a lot of benefits, but it comes with some limitations too.
-The internal audit requires highly qualified and experienced staff which could handle the audit very well.
+Though internal audit has a lot of benefits, it comes with some limitations too.
+It requires highly qualified and experienced staff who could handle the audit very well.
 In the case of staff that is a novice in nature, the audit would not be as fruitful as expected.
-Again, the findings, suggestion, or results are not published which has been done as in the case of external audit.
+Again, the findings, suggestions, or results are not published which has been done as in the case of external audit.
 So, it doesn’t come to the notice of stakeholders which issues are resolved or ignored.

 This is a guide to Internal Audit.
-Here we also discuss the definition and types of internal audit along with advantages and disadvantages.
+Here we also discuss the definition and types of internal audits along with their advantages and disadvantages.
 You may also have a look at the following articles to learn more –